+This is the sixth year of Denver’s program.
+In that time, there have been 66 labs serving over 880 STEM Scouts beyond Ms. Rao.
 As said by Denver’s STEM Scouts Program Executive Kyle Tons, “We couldn’t be prouder of Gitanjali for her contribution to STEM Scouts and the world.
 We look forward to all of the future accomplishments this bright young woman will surely achieve.”

 Looking to support the STEM Scouts of the Denver Area Council?
 Donations can be made here.
 Thank you for your contribution!

 This year ushers in our Inaugural Class of Potential Female Eagles at the Denver Area Council!
 Every Eagle is a point of pride for the Council and we are pleased to announce that approximately two dozen young women are on track to be members of this year’s class!
 Meet one of these accomplished Scouts: Elizabeth Germain!

 As soon as Scouting opened it’s doors to female Scouts, she was ready – helping start a girls troop (Troop 262) on February 1st, 2019.
 She helped build the troop into a success, and it now has a current roster of 11 active girls!

 “We’re the pioneers of scouting.
 And so, we’re starting and really getting everything up and running.
 It’ll really help for us to have a close relationship and starting off as the first people of our troop.”

 Elizabeth, as quoted in an article by CBS News 4 Denver.